GaloisInc/dioptra/README.md

 Running `nix-shell` at the repository root will drop you into an environment with a Python installation suitable for OpenFHE development, a small handful of Python static analysis tools (`mypy` and `ruff`), and the `dioptra` platform.
 No complicated install steps needed; this should "just work".
+Note that the first time `nix-shell` is run, it may take a while to download and install the relevant `nixpkgs`.
+Subsequent runs will be significantly faster / nearly instantaneous.

 The [Nix package manager](https://nixos.org/download/) is the only other requirement to take advantage of this.